nomadium/linzer/README.md

 linzer is built in [Continuous Integration](https://github.com/nomadium/linzer/actions/workflows/main.yml) on Ruby 3.0+.

+## Security

+This gem is provided “as is” without any warranties.
+It has not been audited for security vulnerabilities.
+Users are advised to review the code and assess its suitability for their use case, particularly in production environments.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.